Blotched foxface

 The blotched foxface (Siganus unimaculatus), also called the blackblotch foxface or one-spot foxface, is a species of marine ray-finned fish, a rabbitfish belonging to the family Siganidae.
 It is found at reefs and lagoons in the central Indo-Pacific.
 Except for the black spot on the rear upper body, it resembles the closely related foxface rabbitfish.

 Taxonomy

 The blotched foxace was first formally described in 1907 as Lo unimaculatus by the American ichthyologists Barton Warren Evermann and Alvin Seale with the type locality given as "Bacon, Sorsogon, east coast of southern Luzon Island, Philippines".
 This species differs from the foxface rabbitfish (S. vulpinus) in possessing a large black spot below the soft-rayed part of the dorsal fin.
 It is sympatric and not phylogenetically distinct, and though these two might be recently evolved species, they may be just colour morphs and should arguably to be united under the scientific name S. vulpinus.
-The specific name is a compound of uni which means "one" and maculatus meaning "spotted", a reference to the single blotch in the lateral line where the spiny and soft rayed parts of the dorsal fin meet.
+The specific name is a compound of uni which means "one" and maculatus meaning "spotted", a reference to the characteristic black spot.